Crises of Communication: Sustainability and Trumpism

 Viewing the election as a performance—or as Baudrillard might call it, hyperreality—feels particularly fitting for the spectacle that Americans witness during the election weeks.
 Do these debates between Trump and Biden, or Trump and Harris, genuinely convey new insights or substantive ‘truths’?
 Or are Americans, in many ways, simply the audience to a grand show, swept up in the drama, spectacle, and narrative arcs that these events offer?

 There is, however, something distinct and potentially perilous about the American context.
-In the U.S., the problem for the political system seems to lie in the crumbling illusion of unity and consensus.
-This illusion is increasingly undermined by escalating economic and social inequalities.
+In the U.S., the problem for the political system seems to lie in the crumbling of the illusion of unity and consensus.
+The illusion is increasingly undermined by escalating economic and social inequalities.
 As living conditions deteriorate for many, regardless of who they vote for, it becomes glaringly apparent that there is no singular ‘general will’ guiding political outcomes.
 The democratic promise that elections merge the will of the people into collective decisions feels hollow when so many are left feeling unrepresented and disillusioned.

 I agree that Trump is from the billionaire class and that’s all he’s going to work for.
 It basically comes down to the lesser of the two evils right now.
 I think about the four years he was president.
 In my opinion he’s the world’s best crime boss.
 And then you see people posting ‘in the arms of Jesus’ like ‘I was persecuted too’, and I think what a bunch of bullcrap.
 The system is so captured that you need a crime boss to get out of it.
 If it wasn’t Trump I would love to have a working familiy candidate who stands up for the little guy.
 The middle class, from day one of this United States, has built the United States, and we are the ones that always get shit on.